-The Environmental Assessment, EA-10-148, for the To'Hajiilee Economic Development Incorporated The Environmental Assessment, EA-10-148, for the To'Hajiilee Economic Development Incorporated (TEDI), proposed To'Hajiilee Solar Project, located on Canyoncito Band of Navajo Indians trust lands in To'Hajiilee Chapter, Bernalillo County, New Mexico has been reviewed in the Division of Environmental.
-Cultural and Safety Management Navajo Regional Office A Finding of Na Similarant To Hajiilee Chapter, Bernalillo County, New Mexico has been reviewed in the Division of Environmental, Cultural and Safety Management, Navajo Regional Office.
-A Finding of No Significant Impact of the Representation of the Proposed Section 1s will not have a significant impact on the Environmental, Cultural and Safety Management, Navajo Kegional Ulice.
-A Finding of No Significant Impact (FONSI) has been determined for the proposed action.
+The Environmental Assessment, EA-10-148, for the To'Hajiilee Economic Development Incorporated The Environmental Assessment, EA-10-148, for the To'Hajiilee Economic Development Incorporated (TEDI), proposed To'Hajiilee Solar Project, located on Canyoncito Band of Navajo Indians trust lands in To'Hajiilee Chapter, Bernalillo County, New Mexico has been reviewed in the Division of Environmental, Cultural and Safety Management, Navajo Regional Office.
+A Finding of No Significant Impact (FONSI) has been determined for the oronosed action.
+It will not have a significant impact on the Environmental, Cultural and Safety Management, Navajo Kegional Ulice.
+A Finding of No Significant impact (FONSI) has been determined for the proposed action.
 It will not have a significant impact on the Impact (PUNSI) has been determined for the proposed action.
 It will not have a significant impact on the quality of the natural and human environment.
 An Environmental Impact Statement for the proposed